IP Access List Overview

 Extended Access Lists

 Extended access lists are good for blocking traffic anywhere.
-Extended access lists test source and destination addresses and other IP packet data, such as protocols, TCP or UDP port numbers, type of service (ToS), precedence, TCP flags, and IP options.
+Extended access lists test source and destination addresses and other IP packet data, such as protocols, TCP or UDP port numbers, type of service (ToS), precedence, TCP flags, IP options, and TTL value.
 Extended access lists can also provide capabilities that standard access lists cannot, such as the following:

 IP Packet Fields You Can Filter to Control Access